Interior House Painting

 Colour is a very personal choice and as house painters we have developed a number of ways to assist clients with colour selection.
 We think most people know what they want but aren’t sure how to find it.

 One way to help in that search for the perfect colour for your house is to paint small amounts of different colours on the walls in different parts of the room.
 This technique enables you to evaluate different colours in different lights over the course of a day.
 Many paint retailers will sell you a very small can of paint for less than $10.00, enough to roll on the wall in a few spots to get a realistic idea of how a larger amount will work.
-We offer this service free of charge because at the end of the day we want you to be thrilled with the quality of the paint finish and the colour.
+We offer this service at a small cost to cover labour and materials and this method works well because at the end of the day we want you to be thrilled with the quality of the paint finish and the colour.

 If you need advice on colour selection we suggest you retain a colourist.
 Unlike hiring an interior designer, a colourist helps clients choose colours and works with your existing furnishings and accessories.